zack-bitcoin/amoveo-docs/design/sortition_chains_defense.md

 The purpose of this document is to look at several criticisms of sortition chains, and see if they will break under various situations.

-operators steal the money attack
+operator steal the money attack
 ===========

-What if the operators assign your money to them in the probabilistic value tree?
+What if the sortition operator assigns your money to someone else in the probabilistic value tree?

 As long as they had assigned it to you first, then your claim has higher priority.
-So if you win the lottery, they cannot prevent you from taking the prize.
+So if you win the lottery, the sortition operator cannot prevent you from taking the prize.

-What if the operators make a waiver saying that you gave up ownership of your part of the probabilistic value space?
+What if the operator make a waiver saying that you gave up ownership of your part of the probabilistic value space?

 The waiver is only valid if you signed it.

 Tx censorship attack
 ===========

-What if the sortition operators refuse to allow you to move your money?
+What if the sortition operator refuses to allow you to move your money?
 Will you get stuck holding lottery risk?

 When the sortitoin chain is finally being settled, before the RNG is generated to choose a winner, there is a period of time when you will have one final chance to sell your part of the soritition chain.
+During the final-spend period, validators can't stop you from spending.

 Frozen sidechain attack
 ===========

-What if one of the sortition operators stops signing any updates, so no one can transfer their funds inside the sortition chain.
+What if the sortition operator stops signing any updates, so no one can transfer their funds inside the sortition chain.

 If the sortition chain is frozen, it is still possible to prove what your current balance is in the sortition chain.
 So we can have a period of time between when the sortition operators are able to make updates, and when we generate the RNG to determine the winner.
 During this period of time, we can give everyone one final chance to sell their value from the sortition chain.